-When a candidate is visiting campus, no more than two faculty should lunch and/or dine off-campus with each candidate; three is acceptable if the meal is on-campus (meal tickets can be used).
-In the case of students, four is acceptable for lunches with candidates.
-Please use area restaurants below, as they will bill the College directly:
+When a candidate is visiting campus, no more than two faculty should lunch and/or dine off-campus with each candidate; three is acceptable if the meal takes place in the dining hall using meal tickets.
+(Candidates may also meet for lunch in the dining hall with up to four students.)
+Department budgets may not be used to support additional attendees.
+For off-campus dining, please use area restaurants below, as they will bill the College directly:

-Boca Bistro Longfellows
+Boca Bistro Forno Bistro

-384 Broadway - (518) 682-2800 500 Union Avenue - (518) 587-0108
+384 Broadway - (518) 682-2800 541 Broadway - (518) 581-2401